jbananak-jfrog/ReadME-ML/docs/JFROG ML/serve-models-deployment/real-time-deployments/index.md

 ---
 JFrog ML real time models deploy your ML models with a lightweight, simple and scalable REST API wrapper.

-We set up the network requirements and deploy your model on a managed Kubernetes cluster, allowing you to leverage auto-scaling and security.
+JFrog sets up the network requirements and deploys your model on a managed Kubernetes cluster, allowing you to leverage auto-scaling and security.
 JFrog ML also adds a suite of monitoring tools, simplifying the process of managing your model performance.

 <Image alt="Real-time model deployment overview" border={false} src="https://files.readme.io/c22e14438f25fe2ee4e3b4a00a29a8e5206e9356f795e0290e3d6251393c2c4e-uuid-5a77810a-0d93-ea20-6692-73b7b87032e3.png" />